Italian battleship Giulio Cesare

 Giulio Cesare was one of three dreadnought battleships built for the Royal Italian Navy (Regia Marina) in the 1910s.
-Completed in 1914, she was little used and saw no combat during the First World War.
+Completed in 1914, she was rarely used and saw no combat during the First World War.
 The ship supported operations during the Corfu Incident in 1923 and spent much of the rest of the decade in reserve.
 She was rebuilt between 1933 and 1937 with more powerful guns, additional armor and considerably more speed than before.